jkokkat/seg3103_playground/lab02/README.md

 # Exercise 1

+In this section, I used the test cases provided in the tutorial and manually ran the tests on the application.
+The results are noted in the table below.

 Test Case |  Expected Results             | Actual Results                   | Verdict(Pass, Fail, Inconclusive)
 ----------|-------------------------------|----------------------------------|----------------------------------
 1         | registration request accepted | registration request accepted    | Pass